its-abdullah/DateTimePicker/README.md

 #### why does this library exist?
 while we were working on a huge project we found out that we need a datepicker that supports both Hijri and Gregorian Calenders and also provide a time picker as well.
-We looked for a library that provides both all of this on the internet but we couldn't find one, so we thought we should make it!
+We looked for a library that provides all of that on the internet but we couldn't find one, so we thought we should make it ourselves!

 #### Why keith-wood date picker?
-  keith-wood date picker support a lot of different calenders and also provide good functions to be able to convert between these calenders.
+  keith-wood date picker support a lot of different calenders and also provide various functions such as converting between calenders.

  #### What we're planning to do next
 * Setting up a good options